alexandergerber/courses-tsa/chapter1.md

 # Determine the frequnecy

-# Create and print out a vector containing only the first 4 years
+# Create and print a vector containing only the date of the first 4 years

 # Create and print out a vector containing the remaining series